Radial Distribution Function¶

 Description¶

-The benchmark performs an MD simulation using the MLIP model in the NVT ensemble at 300 K for 500,000 steps, leveraging the jax-md engine from the mlip library.
+The benchmark performs an MD simulation using the MLIP model in the NPT ensemble for 500,000 steps, leveraging the jax-md engine from the mlip library.
+Water is run at 295.15 K and 1 atm, while all other solvents are run at 293.15 K and 1 atm.
 The starting configuration is already equilibrated.
 For every specific atom pair (e.g., oxygen-oxygen in water) the radial distribution function (RDF or g(r)) is calculated from the simulation.
+The equilibrium density of the same simulation is assessed separately in the Density benchmark.

 Water Radial Distribution Function Image taken from Wikimedia under a CC BY-SA 4.0 license.¶